ethereumjs/ethereumjs-monorepo/packages/client/README.md

 ### Introduction

-You can get up the client up and running by going to the shell and run:
+You can get the client up and running by going to the shell and run:

 ```shell
 # npm installation